kianenigma/kianenigma.github.io/src/site/notes/Posts/Tech/Polkadot's Build Horizon.md

 	- [Extended-parachain-template](https://github.com/paritytech/extended-parachain-template)

 ## 3. Onchain Development – Smart Contracts
-A task/runtime that run on a Polkadot core can itself be what is known as a smart contract platform, similar to Ethereum or Solana, examples of which are Moonbeam and ASTAR.
-These platfroms could support multiple virtual machines such as EVM and WASM, or both.
+A task/runtime that run on a Polkadot core can itself be what is known as a smart contract platform, similar to Ethereum or Solana, examples of which are Moonbeam and Astar.
+These platforms could support multiple virtual machines such as EVM and WASM, or both.

 Therefore, Polkadot supports smart contract development as a secondary feature through its evolving ecosystem of parachains.
-There have also been discussions on a native smart contract platform for Polkadot, but none has existed so far.
+There have also been [discussions/proposals](https://forum.polkadot.network/t/r0gue-reimagining-polkadot-development-with-pop-network/5119) on a native smart contract platform for Polkadot, but none has existed so far.

 Moreover, a team can utilize the above technology to deploy what is known as "single dApp chain".
 Imagine a contract is successful in a shared environment, such as Moonbeam, and now wants to have more bandwidth and lower fees.
 This can be achieved by a runtime, written with FRAME, that can execute smart contracts, and only hosts the contracts of this one team.
 Then, some contracts can be rewritten as FRAME modules, enabling more bandwidth and low-level features.
 Finally, the contract can graduate to a full FRAME runtime.
 More on this in the recap figure down below.